Dr Holger W Unger

 Additional research interests are preconception care, preterm birth, and the management of the second-stage of labour in low-resource and remote settings.

-Dr Unger co-ordinates research activities at the Department of Obstetrics and Gynaecology at the Royal Darwin Hospital, and initiated the establishment of a Women’s Health Research Group at the Menzies School of Health Research.
+Dr Unger co-ordinates research activities at the Department of Obstetrics and Gynaecology at the Royal Darwin Hospital, and initiated the establishment of a Women’s Health Research Group at Menzies School of Health Research.

 - Novel strategies for the prevention and control of Plasmodium vivax infection in pregnancy and the puerperium